Continual Learning for Blind Image Quality Assessment: Experiments

 \subsection{Experimental Setup}

 ~ We select six widely used IQA datasets, including LIVE~\cite{sheikh2006statistical}, CSIQ~\cite{larson2010most}, BID~\cite{ciancio2011no}, LIVE Challenge~\cite{ghadiyaram2016massive}, KonIQ-10K~\cite{hosu2020koniq}, and KADID-10K~\cite{lin2019kadid}, whose details are summarized in Table~\ref{tab:database}.
+We leverage the CORrelation ALignment (CORAL)~\cite{sun2016deep}, a widely used non-parametric distance metric to measure the domain similarity, to quantify the dissimilarity between datasets.
+We define the CORAL loss as the distance between second-order statistics (i.e., covariances) of the VGG-like features of two datasets.
+As shown in Fig.~\ref{fig:coral_graph}, we find that datasets with synthetic distortions (LIVE, CSIQ, and KADID-10K) are closer to each other compared to those with realistic distortions (and vice versa).
 We organize these datasets in chronological order, \ie, LIVE $\rightarrow$ CSIQ $\rightarrow$ BID $\rightarrow$ LIVE Challenge $\rightarrow$ KonIQ-10K $\rightarrow$ KADID-10K.
-In Section \ref{subsec:ablation}, we also use task sequences of different orders to evaluate the order-robustness of the proposed method.
-We randomly sample $80\%$ images from each dataset for training, and leave the remaining for testing.
-We follow~\cite{zhang2020learning, zhang2020uncertainty} to form image pairs in $\{\mathcal{P}_t\}_{t=1}^T$, whose numbers are given in Table~\ref{tab:database}.
+In Subsection~\ref{subsec:ablation}, we also test on task sequences of different orders to probe the order-robustness of the proposed method.
+We randomly sample $70\%$ and $10\%$ images from each dataset for training and validation, leaving the remaining for testing.
+We follow~\cite{zhang2020learning, zhang2021uncertainty} to form image pairs in $\{\mathcal{P}_t\}_{t=1}^T$, whose numbers are given in Table~\ref{tab:database}.
 To ensure content independence in LIVE, CSIQ, and KADID-10K, we divide the training and test sets according to the reference images.
-Although in the proposed continual learning setting, test sets of future tasks are assumed to be inaccessible, we consider using them for performance evaluation as in the standard cross-dataset setting.
+Although in the proposed continual learning setting, test sets of future tasks are assumed to be inaccessible, we consider using them for cross-dataset performance evaluation.